Hatchimals Surprise: The next-generation toy hints at double trouble

 Related: 11 hottest toys for this holiday season

+A high-tech mechanism inside the toy allows it to crack through the egg.
+The first twin breaks out on its own.
+Eventually, you'll need to reach into the egg to pull the second one out.

-Unlike the first Hatchimals, the twins interact with each other.
-They giggle and say "I love you."
+Unlike the first Hatchimals, the twins interact with each other through built-in sensors.
+They giggle and say "I love you" when they face each other.
 They also get upset when they're apart for too long.
 If you press one of their noses, it will sing.
 The other sibling reacts by dancing, rocking back and forth and flapping its wings.

 They also play games and repeat words.
 This feature ignited a controversy last year when some parents said the most-hyped toy of the season had a potty mouth.